awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-config.md

 1. Create a new Amazon Simple Storage Service \(Amazon S3\) bucket, or choose an existing bucket you want to send configuration snapshots to\.

 1. Choose the notification option you prefer\.
 AWS Config uses Amazon Simple Notification Service \(Amazon SNS\) to notify you about important AWS Config events related to your resources\.
-If you choose the **Use existing SNS topics** option, you must provide the Amazon Web Services account ID and name of the existing Amazon SNS topic in that account you want to use\.
+If you choose the **Use existing SNS topics** option, you must provide the AWS account ID and name of the existing Amazon SNS topic in that account you want to use\.
 If you target multiple AWS Regions, the topic names must be identical in each Region\.

 1. In the **Schedule** section, choose how frequently you want Quick Setup to remediate changes made to resources that differ from your configuration\.
 The **Default** option runs once\.
 If you don't want Quick Setup to remediate changes made to resources that differ from your configuration, choose **Disable remediation** under **Custom**\.